blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 As analogy, similar to how the spine of a human connects and holds together the body, the beacon chain will connect and hold together the many chains in Ethereum 2.0.
 Yet, unlike the spine of a human, which remains static, the beacon chain will over epochs of time, together with the other chains and components of the system.

 Consensus on the Ethereum 2.0 blockchain will be achieved through the participation of *validators*, which are in essence client software running in parallel on a distributed network of computers.
-The journey of a validator begins by the installation of the client software, deposit of at least 32 ETH (Ethereum) coins to the node's wallet, and joining a waiting queue to be admitted.
+The (journey of a validator)[https://medium.com/alethio/ethereum-2-a-validators-journey-through-the-beacon-chain-843f70aaab2e] begins by the installation of the client software, deposit of at least 32 ETH (Ethereum) coins to the node's wallet, and joining a waiting queue to be admitted.
 The atomic time unit in Ethereum 2.0 is a *slot*, which is issued every 12 seconds.
 Every 32 slots (about 6,5 minutes) constitute an *epoch*.
 Once a validator is admitted, at each slot, there are two main roles that it may be assigned to by the network, namely role of *proposer* and the role of *attester*.
 A proposer (a validator with the proposer hat on) proposes blocks to be added to the blockchain.
 An attester (a validator with the attestor hat on) votes on whether the block is valid and should be appended to the network, as the proposer suggests.
 Attesters vote within one of multiple *committees*, where committees are formed freshly at every epoch.
 Each validator is invited every epoch exactly once to serve in one of the many committees.
-While many details exits, we refer interested readers to two fascinating articles by (Ben Edgington)](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and []() which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.
+While many details exits, we refer interested readers to two fascinating articles by [Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and [Jim McDonald](https://www.attestant.io/posts/understanding-the-validator-lifecycle/) which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.

+The system incentivizes compliant behavior on the part of the validators through various [rewards and penalties](https://codefi.consensys.net/blog/rewards-and-penalties-on-ethereum-20-phase-0), while keeping them in the network.
+Yet, if a validator, in the role of proposer *or* attester, is proven to commit fraud, it is *slashed*, meaning that it is involuntarily and forcefully removed by the system from the network.
+Slashed validator are *not* allowed to participate in the network again.

 Beacon chain is the focus and the ultimate deliverable of Phase 0 of Ethereum 2.0.
 In the latter Phases 1 and 2, other components of the system will be added.
 Yet, for other systems to operate successfully and integrate to the whole, the Beacon chain must be functioning flawlessly.

 When Ethereum 2.0 becomes fully active, Beacon chain will perform the following critical functions:

 ## Medalla Testnet
 Medalla is the final long-lasting testnet of Ethereum 2.0 Phase 0.